UnoTheActivist: Career

-2015-2016: Beginnings
+2015–2016: Beginnings

 In 2015, he released a collaborative project with fellow Atlanta rapper Thouxanbanfauni titled For Christ Sake.

-2017-present
+2016–present: Rise in popularity

-In May 2017, he released a single with Playboi Carti titled "What," which gained popularity after its video was uploaded on ASAP Rocky's YouTube channel.
+In June 2016, he released a single with Playboi Carti titled "What," which gained popularity after its video was uploaded on ASAP Rocky's YouTube channel.
 In June 2017, he released a collaboration with American rapper Famous Dex titled "Hold Up".
-On September 2017, he released the mixtape Live.Shyne.Die.
+In September 2017, he released the mixtape Live.Shyne.Die.
 In January 2019, he appeared on rapper Elias Boussnina's single "Bring the Pain".
 In February 2019, he released the sequel to his collaborative project with Thouxanbanfauni titled For Christ Sake 2 In January 2021, he released his sophomore LP Unoverse.

-In September 2022 he released his next project Limbus 3.